pocc/pre-commit-hooks/README.md

 - `yum install llvm uncrustify cppcheck` [2]
 - `brew install llvm oclint uncrustify cppcheck` [3]
 - `choco install llvm uncrustify cppcheck` [4]

+cpplint can be installed everywhere with `pip install cpplint`.

 [1]: `clang` is a required install for `clang-format` or `clang-tidy` to work.